odan/kb/docs/php-setup.md

 ## Testing

-On the guest VM open `http://192.168.0.172`in your browser to the hosted website.
+On the guest VM open `http://192.168.0.172` in your browser to the hosted website.
 Change the IP address as shown in `ifconfig`

 Please note: When you start the VM it will take some seconds until